Back to Dealing with Cold Sores articles

 Stage 4: Scab Formation

-Your burst blister will dry out forming a yellow-brown scab.i Although this is unsightly, it’s a sign that your cold sore has begun healing.
+Your burst blister will dry out, forming a scab.1 Although this is unsightly, it’s a sign that your cold sore has begun healing.

-As the scab shrinks, it may create painful cracks in your lip that bleed.
-The area may itch, burn, or feel tight.
-To ease discomfort, try a cream or balm containing protectants, such as allantoin, petrolatum, cocoa butter or glycerin.iii
+As the scab shrinks, it may create painful cracks in your lip that bleed.1 The area may cause a tingling, burning or itching sensation.1 To ease discomfort, try a cream or balm containing protectants, such as allantoin, petrolatum, cocoa butter or glycerin.3

-It’s a good idea to wear a sunscreen of at least SPF30 when outside.
-Sunscreen protects your lips while the cold sore heals and may help prevent future breakouts as UV light is a cold sore trigger for many people.ii
+It’s a good idea to wear lip balm with SPF when outside.1 This protects your lips while the cold sore heals and may help prevent future breakouts, as sunlight is a cold sore trigger for many people.1

 TIP